Boom

 Who’s behind Boom?

-Hey, I’m Robleh Jama – designer, founder, and the maker of Boom.
-I’ve been building products for a long time, mostly because I love it.
-My craft really developed around mobile – I fell in love with the iPhone early on and started making apps back in 2010.
-It was still the Wild West then, everyone was figuring it out together, and it felt like a tight-knit community of people learning, experimenting, and constantly raising the bar.
+Hey, I'm Robleh Jama 〰️ designer, founder, and the maker of Boom.
+I've been building products for a long time.
+It's my hobby, really.
+My craft developed around mobile, I fell in love with the iPhone early on and started making apps in 2010.
+It was still the Wild West then.
+Everyone was learning from each other, and it felt like a tight-knit community of people constantly raising the bar.

-Those projects eventually led me to start my own studio in Toronto called Tiny Hearts.
-We did a mix of our own apps and client work to keep the lights on.
-One of our clients was Shopify – they needed a keyboard app, we built it, and not long after, Shopify acquired my company.
-I joined them to run a small internal studio called The Garage, where the goal was to “disrupt Shopify from within.”
+Those projects led me to start a little studio in Toronto called Tiny Hearts.
+We did a mix of our own apps and consulting to pay the bills.
+One of our clients was Shopify, they needed a keyboard app, so we built ShopKey.
+Eventually, they really liked us, we really liked them, and they acquired my company.
+I joined Shopify to run a small internal studio called The Garage, where the goal was to disrupt Shopify from within.

+I'm non-technical, so this is kind of my era, my time to shine.
 For me, building products has always been a form of art.
-And the best kind of art is the one you can turn into a business – because it means you can keep creating.
-That’s what Boom is for me.
+And the best kind of art is the one you can turn into a business, because then you can keep doing the art.
+If it's not making money, you can't do the art.
+That's what Boom is for me.

 What’s Boom and what’s so cool about it?